Our most recent work includes:

 - Exposing how the values of fossil fuel companies and cultural institutions are not aligned, and bringing ethical scrutiny to bear on oil sponsorship deals

-Work on behalf of Art Not Oil
+In depth: Work on behalf of Art Not Oil

 Prior to the formation of Culture Unstained, we undertook research and campaigns work on behalf of the Art Not Oil coalition which has significantly shaped the debate around oil sponsorship of the arts.